Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures: Results

+To evaluate whether the LVS index effectively identifies challenging regions for segmentation, we calculated the LVS indices for all vascular pixels in the DRIVE and VessMAP datasets.
+For all experiments, a value of $r_b=4$ was used for identifying background pixels for the LVS calculation, and $k=15$ was used for smoothing the values (Equation~\ref{eq:lvs}).
+Section~\ref{s:sens} provides a sensitivity analysis of the results with respect to these parameters.
+Figure~\ref{f:lvs_sampling} shows examples of sampling regions used for calculating the LVS of some randomly selected vessel pixels for an image of the VessMAP dataset.
+We verified that for every medial axis pixel, the method successfully samples appropriate sets of vessel and background pixels to calculate the LVS index.

+Figure~\ref{f:lvs_res} shows example results for three samples of the DRIVE and VessMAP datasets.
+In the fundus dataset, we observed that the LVS index generally correlates with vessel diameter (caliber), but it is possible to observe thicker vessels having low LVS, such as at the lower left corner of the first sample in Figure~\ref{f:lvs_res}, and thin vessels with relatively large LVS, such as the sinuous vessel at the upper left corner of the third sample.
+The Pearson correlation coefficient between the caliber of the vessels and respective LVS values was calculated for each sample and averaged among all samples of the DRIVE dataset.
+A value of 0.61 was obtained, suggesting that the LVS index and vessel diameter provide distinct information regarding vascular characteristics.

+For the VessMAP dataset, the index tends to correlate with vessel intensity.
+However, the LVS index yields lower values in regions with higher background intensity or increased noise, as expected.
+A Pearson correlation coefficient of 0.43 was observed between the intensities of the pixels and respective LVS values.

-Different threshold values can be used to identify specific hard-to-segment blood vessels to focus on when evaluating segmentation algorithms.
+Variable threshold values can be applied to identify specific challenging vascular regions for targeted performance evaluation.
 Figure~\ref{f:lvs_thresh} shows examples of thresholded indices using different threshold values.
 The threshold sets the expected difficulty in identifying vessel segments.
 Very low thresholds can be used to define regions where the blood vessels are almost indistinguishable from the background.
-In some cases, continuity criteria need to be used to identify regions connecting pairs of aligned, but discontinuous, vessel segments.
+In some cases, continuity criteria are required to identify regions connecting aligned yet discontinuous vessel segments.

-For the sample shown in Figure~\ref{f:lvs_thresh}, segments having an LVS larger than 0.5 are easy to identify.
+In the sample shown in Figure~\ref{f:lvs_thresh}, segments having an LVS larger than 0.5 are easy to identify.
 Most segmentation methods should be able to identify these segments.
-Thus, as discussed above, it is more relevant to focus the performance analysis on vessels having low LVS.
+Consequently, it is imperative to focus performance analysis on low-LVS vessels to gain more meaningful insights into algorithmic limitations.